Xinxinatg/DM-Count/README.md

 3. Save the mAR values into a matrix during inference for the training of [RL model](https://github.com/swsamleo/Crowd_Counting_RL)

 ```
-python output_inference.py (need to rewrite the code)
+python output_inference.py (need to rewrite model path and the name of the folder (from os.mkdir('/content/content/content/VisDrone2020-CC/test_data/base_dir_metric_cd') to os.mkdir('/content/content/content/VisDrone2020-CC/test_data/base_dir_metric_fd')) which stores the MAE number from inference) if training on fine counter
 ```

 ## Pretrained models